nazgull30/Construct3Yodo1Mas/README.md

 7. In terminal from you construct codova project (step 3) add cordova plugin with the command `cordova plugin add PATH_TO_CLONED_CORDOVA_PLUGIN_HERE` folders platform/android and platform/ios contain android and ios projects.
 You can open android project with Android Studio and ios project with xCode (open xcworkspace file).

-If you want a debug build for android them use command `cordova ios build`.
+If you want a debug build for android them use command `cordova build android`.

-You have yo use Xcode to build a project for ios.
+For ios: open the workspace from platform/ios folder.